 Hanani is the name of four men referenced in the Hebrew Bible.
 Hanani is a “diviner” or prophet who was shipped off to reprimand lord Asa of Judah for going into an association with Ben-Hadad I, ruler of Syria, against the northern realm of Israel.
 He was detained in stocks by Asa (2 Chronicles 16:7-10).

-Hanani in the Bible is known as the Prophet Hanani (Ananias) lived during the thirty-6th year of the Kingdom of Judah, counting from the beginning of Rehoboam’s rule.
+Hanani in the Bible is known as the Prophet Hanani (Ananias), who lived during the thirty-6th year of the Kingdom of Judah, counting from the beginning of Rehoboam’s rule.
 He is referenced in 2 Chronicles (Paraleipomenon) 16: 7-10.

 There was a continuous conflict between King Asa of Judah and King Baasha of Israel (10th century B.C.).
 When King Baasha of Israel invigorated Ramah, accordingly detaching the region of Judah, Asa arranged with the Syrian King Ben-Hadad I (managed around 900-860 B.C.).
 Asa took all the silver and gold from the fortunes of the place of the Lord and the ruler’s home and sent his workers to convey it to Ben Hadad.